Announced on Dec 5, 2018

 Dr. Weaver enlisted Dr. Ross Mancini, a research fellow in medicinal chemistry, and Yanfei Wang, a lab technician, to help.
 The team chose to investigate three different types of coffee – light roast, dark roast, and decaffeinated dark roast.

-"The caffeinated and de-caffeinated dark roast both had identical potencies in our initial experimental tests," says Dr. Mancini.
+"The caffeinated and de-caffeinated dark roast had identical potencies in our initial experimental tests," says Dr. Mancini.
 "So we observed early on that its protective effect could not be due to caffeine."

-Dr. Mancini then identified a group of compounds known as phenylindanes, which emerge as a result of the roasting process for coffee beans.
+Dr. Mancini then identified a group of compounds known as phenylindanes, which emerge as a result of the roasting process of coffee beans.
 Phenylindanes are unique in that they are the only compound investigated in the study that prevent beta amyloid and tau, two protein fragments common in Alzheimer and Parkinson disease, from clumping.

 As roasting leads to higher quantities of phenylindanes, dark roasted coffee appears to be more protective than light roasted coffee.

-"It's the first time anybody's investigated how phenylindanes interact with the proteins that are responsible for Alzheimer and Parkinson disease," says Dr. Mancini.
+"It's the first time anybody has investigated how phenylindanes interact with the proteins that are responsible for Alzheimer and Parkinson disease," says Dr. Mancini.
 "The next step would be to investigate how beneficial these compounds are, and whether they have the ability to enter the bloodstream, or cross the blood-brain barrier."